The Los Angeles Police Concert Band Press Kit

 Aside from police department, fire department, military and civic performances, the band’s role of ambassador has taken it to Mexico, Sweden, Italy, Washington D.C., Ohio and Sacramento.
 The band has played for events such as the dedication ceremony of the California State Police Memorial and the dedication ceremony of the National Police Memorial in Washington, DC.

 Now under the direction of Maestro Richard Allen, the band is poised and ready to represent the LAPD, the City of Los Angeles, and wherever it is needed, always helping to build and improve community relations here and abroad.
-In addition to the Concert Band, the Swing Band and Dixieland Band continue to entertain audiences throughout Southern California.
+In addition to the Concert Band, the Swing Band, the Dixieland Band and the “World Famous LAPD Showband” continue to entertain audiences throughout Southern California.
 For information regarding the band, contact: Thelapdband@gmail.com – Attn.
 Jim Starr

 The Production Team